 Workgroup mapping to set up user roles

-Workgroup role mapping allows you to easily maintain permissions by assigning a user role to an entire workgroup.
+Workgroup role mapping allows you to easily maintain site editing permissions by assigning a user role to an entire workgroup.

 Warning: Changing workgroup role mapping could lock you out of your site.
 Please use caution when mapping roles to workgroups.

 A workgroup is a list of members in a group, identified by their SUNet IDs, and given a name that uniquely identifies it.
 A workgroup may also contain subgroups — other workgroups identified by their name.

 - Organization workgroups owned and managed groups of people in departments, divisions, or projects (e.g., its:directors, gsb:affiliates, helpdesk:consultants)